 Advanced-level work experience in a biological field is offered on an individual basis when suitable opportunities can be arranged.
 Prerequisite: Permission of department.

 BIO 499.
-RESEARCH
+RESEARCH 1-4 sh

 Students conduct laboratory and/or field research under the direction of the biology faculty.
 Maximum eight semester hours total credit.
 Prerequisite: Permission of the department.